 The best places to live in and around Boston

-Last week, the Boston Globe Magazine published its annual “Top Spots to Live in Greater Boston” feature, which I’ve been fortunate enough to write for the past two years.
+On Sunday, the Boston Globe Magazine published its annual “Top Spots to Live in Greater Boston” feature, which I’ve been fortunate enough to write for the past five years.

-For want of a better metric, the list is based on the spots with the biggest increases in median home prices over the previous five years — the idea being that prices go up when more people want to live in a place.
+For want of a better metric, the list is based on the spots with the biggest jumps in median home prices compared to five years ago — the idea being that prices go up when more people want to live in a place.
 It’s an imperfect measure, to be sure (and not my own), and, naturally, people get all worked up about that.
-But home price data is measurable, and the market does move with demand, which is mostly (though not entirely) driven by desirability, so it’s not a bad way to pick some winners.
+But home price data is measurable, and the market does move with demand, which is mostly (though not entirely) driven by desirability, so it’s not a bad way to land on some winners.

-Of course, where we choose to live is a deeply personal decision that taps into both our practical (how far is it to work? to family? can you afford it? and will your kids be safe and get a good education?) and emotional (does it remind you of the neighborhood you loved growing up in? does the architecture or natural beauty appeal to you? does the diversity or vibrant street energy inspire you?) instincts.
+Of course, where we choose to live is a deeply personal decision that taps into both our practical concerns (How far is it to work?
+To family?
+Can you afford it?
+And will your kids be safe and get a good education?) and emotional instincts (Does it remind you of the neighborhood you loved growing up in?
+Does the architecture or natural beauty appeal to you?
+Does the diversity or vibrant street energy inspire you?).
 So the best place for one person is rarely going to be the same best place for someone else.

 But there are some common, appealing factors a lot of people agree on.
 We don’t value them all in exactly the same way.
-Some people (especially after the claustrophobia of Covid), prioritize a large yard over convenience to the city, for example, while others would trade a subway station and a deck for a one-acre plot — but most of us would probably like both of those things if possible, along with trees and parks and good schools and the ability to walk to restaurants and shops.
+Some people (especially after the claustrophobia of Covid), prioritize a large yard over convenience to the city, for example, while others would trade a subway station and a deck for a one-acre yard they have to mow.
+But most of us would probably like all of those things if possible, along with trees and parks and well-funded schools and the ability to walk to restaurants and shops.
 And there are some communities just seem that tick a lot of boxes for a lot of people.

 I look at houses in towns all over Eastern Massachusetts each weekend for the Globe’s “On the Block” column, and my wife and I researched the hell out of every community within 15 miles of Boston when we were looking to buy our own home a decade ago.
 So for what it’s worth, here are my very biased, totally unscientific picks for the best places to live in and around Boston, depending on your budget and some other factors.

-We’ll use median home prices, which include both single family houses and condos, from the past 12 months, courtesy of Redfin.
+We’ll use median home prices, which include both single-family houses and condos, from the first quarter of 2022, courtesy of Redfin.
 In my view, that’s a good figure to look at, because it represents what real people are paying to buy in these places, regardless of the type of home they end up in.
-But it does mean that in Boston, Cambridge, and other areas where condos make up the bulk of home purchases, the median more closely reflects the price of an average condo, and a single family might be a lot more expensive.
+But it does mean that in Boston, Cambridge, and other areas where condos make up the bulk of home purchases, the median more closely reflects the price of an average condo, and a single-family is probably a lot more expensive.

 If you can afford to buy a home here (and a parking spot, since overnight street parking is banned), you’ll have easy access to downtown (you could even walk to Back Bay from many areas) and city-caliber eateries and shopping, all in a more tree-lined, picturesque package.

 We lived in the Back Bay for three years, on a brick-lined street with gas lanterns, and it was lovely — but not as lovely as the South End, and here’s why: In the Back Bay, you are surrounded by tourists.
 It gets to be exhausting after a while.
 I went out for bagels one Sunday morning on Marlborough Street, and emerged to a group of people taking pictures of our brownstone apartment (and me, in my sweatpants).
-Just blocks away, meanwhile, the more residential South End has America’s largest collection of Victorian rowhouses, and better yet, it’s still the reigning restaurant capital of the Boston area.
+Just blocks away, meanwhile, the more residential South End has America’s largest collection of Victorian row houses, and better yet, it’s still the reigning restaurant capital of the Boston area.
 The South End is a beautiful, livable, and diverse urban neighborhood, and easily one of the best places to live in Boston proper.

 The best places if you’re just kinda rich…

-Formerly a working-class city, Arlington has been drawing priced-out Cantabrigians for so long that it’s now a sought-after destination of its own.
+Formerly a working-class town, Arlington has been drawing priced-out Cantabrigians for so long that it’s now a sought-after destination of its own.
 Like Cambridge, it has leafy side streets with a neighborhood feel, plus a commercial spine along Mass.
 Ave. with small businesses, restaurants, and an independent theater.
 It’s also on the Minuteman Bikeway, a paved 10-mile rail trail that runs from Cambridge all the way through Lexington to Bedford, and offers a safe cycling link to Davis Square in Somerville as well.
-The only thing it’s missing is the subway, though it’s an easy bike or bus ride from East Arlington.
+The only thing Arlington is missing is the subway, though it’s an easy bike or bus ride from East Arlington.

 Medford is to Somerville what Arlington is to Cambridge — an overflow option that’s a desirable community in its own right.
 It shares Tufts with Somerville and keeps you very close to the city, but there are more residential neighborhoods (Brooks Estate is positively idyllic) and gorgeous outdoor spaces including the Mystic Lakes (with swimming and boating programs), Wright’s Pond, and the 2,575-acre Middlesex Fells Reservation.

-Over the Neponset River from Boston, Milton reminds me of Newton in a lot of ways… only it’s a few hundred thousand dollars cheaper.
-The schools are great — they even offer full French immersion programs — and there are sprawling, historic, multimillion-dollar estates — but also dense pockets of not-outrageously-priced homes on tree-lined streets with sidewalks.
-There’s bucolic beauty in the Blue Hills, plus the more bustling commercial districts of East Milton Square and Lower Mills.
+Just over the Neponset River from Boston, Milton reminds me of Newton in a lot of ways… only it’s a few hundred thousand dollars cheaper.
+The schools are great — they even offer full French immersion programs — and there are sprawling, historic, multimillion-dollar estates, but also dense pockets of not-outrageously-priced homes on tree-lined streets with sidewalks.
+There’s bucolic beauty in the 6,000-acre Blue Hills Reservation, plus the more bustling commercial districts of East Milton Square and Lower Mills.

 It’s a bit off the beaten path — a drive to the commuter rail — but the winding streets and 18th-century maritime homes of Marblehead’s Old Town are so damned charming it’s well worth it.
 (Plus, you can probably just sail to work from one of the several yacht clubs.)
 There are more spread-out neighborhoods, too, from 1920s-style city blocks to cul-de-sac developments.

 Melrose is, in my opinion, the nicest of the three middle-class “M” towns just north of Boston (along with Medford and also-booming Malden).
 It’s got beautiful, family-friendly neighborhoods and parks, a nice housing stock with lots of Victorians, plus some little shopping districts and commuter rail service.
-(I’m including it here because that median home price seems low to me; if you find a house in good shape for under $600K in Melrose, I’d say take it.)
+Prices here have gone crazy, however; a Realtor told me his clients offered more than $200,000 over the asking price on a Victorian here last year, and still lost the bidding war.

 The best places ordinary people could possibly, theoretically afford to live…

-Reading has a lot of ingredients for a great town: It’s got ample commuter rail service to Boston, a lively town center with shops and restaurants (and, naturally, given the town name, a beautiful library), well-regarded schools, a beautiful historic district filled with charming homes (like the one pictured atop this post), and it’s at the intersection of two major highways.
-It’s gotten too pricey, in my opinion, but I think it offers everything Needham does at a good discount.
+Reading has a lot of ingredients for a great town: It’s got ample commuter rail service to Boston, a bonafide town center with shops and restaurants (and, naturally, given the town name, a beautiful library), well-regarded schools, a beautiful historic district filled with charming homes (like the one pictured atop this post), and it’s at the intersection of two major highways.
+It’s gotten too pricey, in my opinion, but I think it offers much of what Needham does at a good discount.

 If you like the charming, historic, waterfront pedestrian paradise of downtown Portsmouth, N.H. (and I sure do), Newburyport feels very similar — but it’s got an even bigger downtown, it’s in Massachusetts, and it’s on the commuter rail to Boston (albeit, a 60-minute ride to North Station).

-After a lengthy home search 10 years ago, we ultimately decided that Quincy was one of the most undervalued areas around Boston, and narrowed our search to about a square mile between Wollaston Beach and the Wollaston T station.
-Prices have gone up here, by a lot (particularly in the most desirable neighborhoods like Wollaston, North Quincy, Merrymount, West Quincy, and Adams Shore), but it still represents a great value if you’d like to be near the city: You’ve got 27 miles of Atlantic coastline (take that, western suburbs), four Red Line stops (suck it, Watertown), surprisingly good schools (sorry, Medford), plus a ton of restaurants and a “light-urban” patchwork of walkable, diverse neighborhoods.
+After a lengthy home search 13 years ago, we ultimately decided that Quincy was one of the most undervalued areas around Boston, and narrowed our search to about a square mile between Wollaston Beach and the Wollaston T station.
+Prices have gone up here, by a lot (particularly in more residential neighborhoods like Wollaston, North Quincy, Merrymount, Montclair, West Quincy, and Adams Shore), but it still represents a great value if you’d like to be near the city: You’ve got 27 miles of Atlantic coastline (take that, western suburbs), four Red Line stops (suck it, Watertown), a surprisingly strong school system, plus a ton of restaurants and a “light-urban” patchwork of walkable, diverse neighborhoods.
 Like Medford, Quincy has an incredible amount of cheap or even free activities and day camps for kids.
-And our daughter will always be able to walk to school, or to a friend’s house — it’s an incredible place to raise a family.
+And our daughter will always be able to walk to school, or to a friend’s house; it’s a great place to raise a family.

-With so much incredible history, an active (and largely pedestrian) downtown full of rustic whaling taverns and offbeat cafes and shops, salty taverns with exposed brick and beams, and pretty waterfront parks, Salem was our runner-up when house hunting.
+With so much incredible history, an active (and largely pedestrian) downtown full of offbeat cafes and shops, salty taverns with exposed brick and beams, and pretty waterfront parks, Salem was our runner-up when house hunting.
 There’s a gorgeous town common, and the city sits at the convergence of two commuter rail lines, so, during rush hour at least, you’ve got trains coming almost as frequently as a subway line.
 It just felt a little too far away for us after having lived in the heart of Boston for so many years, and for some reason its schools continue to rank pretty poorly.
-Despite some big price gains since then, I think Salem is still one of the best values in the Boston area.
+Despite some big price gains since those days, I think Salem is still one of the best values in the Boston area.

 - Median home price: $394,500